 If you’re feeling fed up and uncomfortable, or if you want to avoid a medical induction, you might be tempted to try and start labour off yourself.
 There are many different ways that women have used to attempt this, though none has been shown to be widely effective.

 Sex or sexual arousal, including nipple stimulation, raises levels of oxytocin in your body.
 It may also offer the benefits of physical exercise, feeling emotionally fulfilled and passing the time!

 Acupuncture, reflexology, homeopathy, herbalism, and aromatherapy all offer methods of encouraging labour to start, but again, research into effectiveness has not been established.

-Your body produces labour hormones more readily if you’re relaxed, and one way of helping labour to start might be to try some relaxation exercises, and perhaps to spend time thinking about your baby.
+Your body produces labour hormones more readily if you’re relaxed, and one way of helping things along might be to try some relaxation exercises, and perhaps to spend time thinking about your baby.

 If your labour doesn't start by 41 weeks, your midwife will probably offer you a 'membrane sweep'.
 This involves having a vaginal examination, when she will insert a finger gently into your cervix and move it between the top of the cervix and the bag of waters.
 This may stimulate the cervix to produce the hormones, called prostaglandins, which trigger natural labour.